-EDUC 301 - Methods Teaching Elementary and Middle School Science (2)
+EDUC 301 - K-8 Science Methods (3)

-This course is designed to give students practical experience in teaching biology at the elementary and middle school level.
-Students are expected to demonstrate various teaching methods, learn to use scientific equipment common to classrooms, provide feedback to peers, and reflect on their own professional development as science teachers.
-The course integrates biology content knowledge and teaching skills, and integrates hands-on learning from a constructivist perspective.
+National and state standards for science will provide the basis for this course which integrates science content knowledge, teaching methods and materials appropriate for teaching in today's K-8 classrooms.
+This course is designed to build preservice teachers' practical experience in teaching science at the elementary and middle school level.
+The course will allow for application of science content including life, physical, earth and space science to lessons and activities.
+Students will explore various teaching methods, learn to use scientific equipment common to classrooms, provide feedback to peers, and reflect on their own professional development as science teachers.
+The course integrates science content knowledge and teaching skills and integrates hands-on learning from a constructivist perspective.
 A practicum experience is required.

-Prerequisite: EDUC 275.
-Corequisite: BIOL 110.
+Prerequisite: EDUC 275; BIOL 110 or BIOL 120; Admitted to Teacher Education Program.